sabeenski/react-weather-app/README.md

 ## Description
 A weather app that allows users to check the weather conditions of any city.
+It uses an API from [openweathermap](https://openweathermap.org/)

 ## Tech Stack
 * React